Thursday, November 07, 2024

 Amen, Blessed be

 In 2016 we handed out safety pins to remind us of the promises we made.
 Maybe we can find those safety pin symbols and pick them back up, or make new ones.
+Just like, each time we lay down the work of solidarity, we can pick it back up.
 If you wholeheartedly can live the promises in this litany, you may wear a safety pin every day to remind you to be accountable to your covenant.
-If you feel too vulnerable to openly wear a safety pin, please consider wearing one in a hidden place to remind you of those who will show up for you.
+If you feel vulnerable perhaps consider wearing one near your heart to remind you of those who will show up for you.

 Oh great mother of the world, who come to us as mercy